uabrc/uabrc.github.io/docs/data_management/transfer/globus.md

 ![!large error message cancellation](images/globus_lts_cancele_name_error_001.png)

-Uploading a top-level folder that does not follow the bucket naming rules will cause an error similar to the one encountered when creating a bucket with an invalid bucket name.
+Uploading a top-level folder that does not follow the bucket naming rules will cause an error similar to the one encountered when creating a bucket with an invalid name.
 When uploading a folder with a name similar to a bucket in your LTS, Globus will sync and save all sub-folders and files into that bucket.
-Note that sub-folders are not required to follow bucket naming rules.
+Sub-folders are not required to follow bucket naming rules.
 However, if you attempt to upload a folder with a name that matches an existing bucket in someone else's space, you will encounter a `permission denied error`, as shown below.

 ![!large error message in small space](images/globus_lts_upload_error_001.png)

+Globus can create buckets.
+By default, buckets are created without a policy, meaning only you can access them until a policy is added.
+However, Globus cannot be used to modify or add policies.
+In addition, files transferred to a bucket will become objects with the same name, as long as the name is valid and not duplicated.
+Globus does not recognize or handle metadata, so you cannot use it to view or modify metadata.

 ## Using Bookmarks